Langwarrin Equestrian Reserve

 For further detail about how Council handles your information, or to access your information,

 The following Terms and Conditions govern the use of Engage Frankston (“the site”).
-The software platform is owned by Harvest Digital Planning Pty Ltd (Harvest) and operated by us, Frankston City.
+The software platform is owned by Social Pinpoint Pty Ltd and operated by us, Frankston City.

 What are the conditions with a user’s account?